 The common denominator for all mentioned mistakes is that startup cap table management sooner or later becomes a messy business.
 It is very easy in the beginning when the cap table consists of founders with common shares and a couple of angels with convertible notes.
 But, as the company grows, hire the first employees, introduce share plans, get more investors and new share classes it gets increasingly difficult to maintain the overview of ownership.
 All these mistakes are easily avoided with the right tools.
 Avoid paying the price for bad advice and get Capdesk to help you keep track of ownership.

 Find out how Capdesk can help your company avoid costly cap table mistakes.
-Just drop your details in the form below and we’ll set up some time to chat.
+Fill out a contact form to hear more from us, or sign up for a demo today.